How to Answer IELTS Speaking: A Person You Saw On Television

 Do you like to eat fish?

 Yes, but only if it's fresh fish.
 They say that fish is one of the foods that provide the most protein for the body.
 And that seems interesting to me.
 But the city where I live is far from the coast.
-So most of the fish that people sell here is refrigerated or frozen.
+So, most of the fish that people sell here is frozen.
 But I don't like the flavor that it has.
 The taste isn't as good as when it's fresh.

 Is it easy to buy fish in the area where you live?